 - Leading major well-attended, annual data science events including ImageXD and TextXD conferences, as well as other outreach and training.
 Faculty and Research Affiliates have set the agendas and identified keynote speakers, for example.

 - Launching community forums, such as the Machine Learning and Science Forum and the Information and Uncertainty in Data Science Discussion Forum, to gather researchers across disciplines and career stages to consider the topics of interest.

 - Selecting the BIDS research staff, and graduate, post-graduate and postdoc fellows that help set the tone and direction for BIDS.

-To get going with BIDS, please fill out the BIDS Faculty and Research Affiliation - Statement of Interest Form.
-The form provides a place for you to indicate how you are interested in participating in the BIDS community.
+To get going with BIDS, please contact firstname.lastname@example.org to indicate how you are interested in participating in the BIDS community.
 Once submitted, statements are reviewed and appointments are offered by the BIDS Faculty Council, usually within 30 days.
 Appointments are for an initial term of three years, renewable indefinitely and depending on your efforts to meet the affiliation criteria.
 We’ll be delighted to hear from you.

 Please contact email@example.com with any questions.